-- Complete the FAFSA\: To apply for most financial aid, you'll need to complete the FAFSA.
+☐ Strengthen Your College List: Meet with a counselor about your college choices and, if you've not yet done so, download college applications and financial aid forms. ☐ Complete the FAFSA: To apply for most financial aid, you'll need to complete the FAFSA.
 Oct.
-1 is the first day you can file the FAFSA. - □ Complete the CSS Profile: CSS ProfileTM is an online application used by certain colleges and scholarship programs to determine eligibility for their aid dollars. - □ Prepare early decision/early action or rolling admission applications as soon as possible.
+1 is the first day you can file the FAFSA.
+Make sure you have a balanced list of academic safety, fit, and reach schools.
+Plan to visit as many of these colleges as possible. ☐ Complete the CSS Profile: CSS ProfileTM is an online application used by certain colleges and scholarship programs to determine eligibility for their aid dollars.
+Create a master list or calendar that includes: Tests you'll take and their fees, dates, and registration deadlines ☐ Prepare early decision/early action or rolling admission applications as soon as possible.
 Nov.
-1-15: Colleges may require test scores and applications between these dates for early decision admission. - Ask a counselor or teacher for recommendations if you need them.
+1-15: Colleges may require test scores and applications between these dates College application due dates for early decision admission.
+Required financial aid application forms and their deadlines (aid applications may be due before college applications) Ask a counselor or teacher for recommendations if you need them.
 Give each teacher or counselor an outline of your academic record and your extracurricular activities.
-For each recommendation, provide a stamped, addressed envelope and any college forms required. - ☐ Write first drafts and ask teachers and others to read them if you're submitting essays.
-If you're applying for early decision, finish the essays for that application now. - Apply to College\: Submit your applications to the schools that you want to attend. - Ask counselors to send your transcripts to colleges.
-Give counselors the proper forms at least two weeks before the colleges require them.
+For each recommendation, provide a stamped, addressed Other materials you'll need (recommendations, transcripts, etc.) envelope and any college forms required.
+Your high school's application processing deadlines ☐ Write first drafts and ask teachers and others to read them if you're submitting essays.
+If you're applying for early □ Ask a counselor to help you request a fee waiver if you can't afford application or test fees. □ Improve Your Score: Many seniors retake the SAT in the fall.
+Additional coursework and practice with Official SAT Practice on Khan Academy® since your last test could help you boost your performance.
+Plus you already know what to expect on test day. decision, finish the essays for that application now. ☐ Apply to College: Submit your applications to the school that you want to attend. ☐ Ask counselors to send your transcripts to colleges.
+Give counselors the proper forms at least two weeks before the colleges require them. ☐ Be sure to have your SAT scores sent to the colleges to which you are applying.